tomdu3/churnometer/README.md

+# A Walkthrough Project for the Predictive Analytics course of the Code Institute

 ## How to use this repo

 1. Fork this repo and copy the https URL of your forked churnometer repo